 Fire Island National Seashore offers opportunities to catch glimpses of barrier island wildlife in its natural environment.

 Deer are potential carriers of ticks that can transmit Lyme disease to people.
-You should never feed the deer or try to touch any wild animal.
-Always enjoy them from a distance.
+You should never feed or try to touch any wild animal.
+Always enjoy wildlife from a distance.

 Did You Know?